Frequently Asked Questions

 Do you enter competitions?

 Yes, we love to compete in local competitions such as the Saltash Music Festival and the Plymouth Music Festival.
-Our main competition of the year however is held by Sweet Adelines International in May of each year.
-This gives us the chance to perform in front of our peers and of course socialise with the many other barbershop choruses around the country.
+Our main competition of the year however is held by LABBS in October of each year.
+This gives us the chance to perform in front of our peers and of course socialise with the many other barbershop choruses from around the country.

 Can you be booked for an event?